 Do: Be clear about your message

-The difference between business storytelling and a telling great story around the campfire or in your favorite bar comes down to one thing– the point.
+The difference between business storytelling and telling a great story around the campfire or in your favorite bar comes down to one thing– the point.

 Whether your audience is an employee in the passenger’s seat of your car on the way to an event, a small group of direct reports in a team meeting, or a thousand people at a town hall meeting, ask yourself this: “What do I want my audience to think, do or feel as a result of this story?”
 Be as specific as possible.